iridescent-dev/iap-swift-lib/README.md

 ##### Advanced usage

 In more advanced use cases, you have a server component.
 Users are logged in and you'll like to unlock the content for this user on your server.
-The safest approach is to setup a [webhook on Fovea](https://billing.fovea.cc/documentation/webhook/).
+The safest approach is to setup a [Webhook on Fovea](https://billing.fovea.cc/documentation/webhook/).
 You'll receive notifications from Fovea that transaction have been processed and/or subscriptions updated.

 The information sent from Fovea has been verified from Apple's server, which makes it way more trustable than information sent from your app itself.